Image credit: Marty Williams, 2025

 ONETANGI PAVILIONS 2021-2025

-A composition of shadow and an illuminated green courtyard.
-This addition to an existing home in Onetangi uses the stunning lush planting that the clients have created during their years of living in their existing home, in combination with their love for the deep shadows found in traditional Japanese courtyard architecture.
+A composition of contained shadow and an illuminated green courtyard.
+This addition to an existing home in Onetangi on Waiheke Island uses the stunning lush planting that the clients have established during their years of living on the site, in combination with their love for the deep shadows found in traditional Japanese courtyard architecture.

 Two new pavilions are sited with the existing house to form a sun-catching / green courtyard, which is centred on an existing Golden Totara.
 Deep eaves with a knife-sharp edge detail emphasise the shadows caught under them.
-The threshold between courtyard and interior are layered with screens and sliding glass walls, creating a sense of living in a verandah.
+The wide threshold between courtyard and interior is layered with screens and sliding glass walls, creating a sense that, when opened, occupying the bedroom addition is like living in a verandah.

 This project has allowed for the development of the main themes that have dominated my work: ‘contained shadow’ and ‘contained light’, with the object of architecture being the material connector between both.